YoshiHack/40ydDashTimer/Journal.md

+## Dec, 16, 2025 Approx 6h of work time

-##Dec, 16, 2025 Today I Expanded the code
+## Today I Expanded the code

 Today i expanded the Base station, start, and stop laser's codeimage including a new SIM loop so i can test the ESP code when i get the ESP32 DevkitC